belea7/Assembler/README.md

 - .ent - Entries file
 - .ext - Externals file

-An example of input and output files can be found under the 'tests' folder.

 ## Hardware
 - CPU: 8 general registers (r1,r2,...,r8) and PSW (program status word), 10 bits each.